Rev. Fr. Leonard Goffine'sThe Church's Year

 Do indulgences free us from performing works of penance?

-By no means: for there are few in the proper state to receive a plenary indulgence in its fullness, since not only purity of soul is necessary but also the inclination to sin must be rooted out, it therefore cannot be the intention of the Church to free us from all works of penance by granting us indulgences.
+By no means: for there are few in the proper state to receive a plenary indulgence in its fulness, since not only purity of soul is necessary but also the inclination to sin must be rooted out, it therefore cannot be the intention of the Church to free us from all works of penance by granting us indulgences.
 She cannot act contrary to the word of Jesus: Unless you do penance, you shall all likewise perish.
 Luke XIII.
 3.)
 She rather wishes to assist our weakness, to supply our inability to do the required penance, and to contribute what is wanting in our penance, by applying the satisfaction of Christ and the saints to us by indulgences.
 If we, therefore, do not wish to do penance for our own sins, we shall have no part in the merits of others by indulgences.

 Can indulgences be gained for the souls of the faithful departed?